 Some people in this age group may be more likely to experience side effects such as swelling of the feet and ankles, muscle

 Tell your doctor or pharmacist if you notice anything else that is making you feel unwell.

 Other side effects not listed above may also occur in some people

 Keep your tablets in the pack until it is time to take them.

 If you take your tablets out of the pack they may not keep as well.

 Keep your tablets in a cool dry place where the temperature stays below 25°C.

 Do not store Nordip or any other medicine in the bathroom or near a sink.
-Do not leave it on a window sill or in the car.
+Do not leave your medicines on a window sill or

 Heat and dampness can destroy some medicines.